bernardpeh/practical-symfony-3/manuscript/Chapter_6.md

 Unique [false]:
 ```

-Once you are familiar with the command line, you should be able to generate the entity and other files without prompts and we will be doing that in the future chapters.
+You realised we have to use "docker-compose exec php" to run commands in the php container.
+Its ugly and we will automate that in a minute.
+Once you are familiar with the command line, you should be able to generate the entity and other files without prompts.
+We will be doing that in the future chapters.

 [FOSUserBundle Groups](https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Resources/doc/groups.md) are useful when you want to group users together.
 For the sake of simplicity, we won't be using this feature.
 However, you should be able to add this feature in easily once you are comfortable with the Symfony workflow.

 Now, the entity class is generated under src/AppBundle/Entity folder.
 We need to extend the fosuserbundle and make the id protected because of inheritance.
-If you open up the file, you will see that the code has been created for you already.
+If you open up the file, you will see that the code has been created for you already but we still need to make some changes in order for the entity inheritance to work.
+Refer to comments in the code.

 ```
 namespace AppBundle\Entity;

+# add baseuser
 use FOS\UserBundle\Model\User as BaseUser;
 use Doctrine\ORM\Mapping as ORM;

 /**
- * User
+ * User extending fos user
  *
  * @ORM\Table(name="user")
  * @ORM\Entity(repositoryClass="AppBundle\Repository\UserRepository")